LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.330.0
+*Released*: 26 April 2023
+* Move samples between projects UI updates
+  * add new SampleMoveMenuItem and EntityMoveModal to be used by the SamplesEditButton
+  * add getMoveConfirmationData and moveSamples API action calls
+  * handle selectionKey for useSnapshotSelection case
+  * add move menu item to sample overview page and usage of EntityMoveModal

 ### version 2.329.1
 *Released*: 20 April 2023
 - Support for restricted issue lists